 It is up to the family members and loved ones visiting nursing home residents to be aware of signs of nursing home abuse and to take action.
 When abuse occurs, the nursing home can be held responsible for the actions of staff members.
 Victims of abuse and their families can pursue a claim to obtain monetary compensation for all losses that the abuse has caused.

 Injury Trial Lawyers, APC has helped many victims of nursing home abuse and neglect to hold nursing homes accountable.
 If you or a loved one was hurt, the nursing home needs to pay for damages.
-Call or contact us online today to speak with a member of our legal team to learn more about how we can assist with a nursing home abuse or neglect claim.
+Call or contact us online today to speak with a personal injury lawyer to learn more about how we can assist with a nursing home abuse or neglect claim.

 Injury Trial Lawyers, APC